ac000/libac/README.md

 This library is licensed under the GNU Lesser General Public License (LGPL) version 2.1

-See COPYING in the repository root for details.
+See *LGPL-2.1* in the repository root for details.

 ## Contributing